cocrafts/whitepaper/cocraft/main.md

 - [Co-creation](#co-creation)

 # Tokenized economic
-Even though the community gathered for fun and mainly to create project we love.
-Without a sustainable economic engine, this could not go far.
+Even though the community gathered for fun and mainly to create project we love - without a sustainable economic engine, this could not go far.

 The project backed by cryptocurrency - this case named Metacraft Mineral (MEMI), any contributor receive MEMI as reward for their contribution,